emlid/emlid-docs/docs/autopilots/common/ardupilot/installation-and-running.md

 ![emlidtool-ui](img/emlidtool-rcio-update-dialog.png)

+This dialog can be triggered inadvertantly by low voltage.
+Many typical Raspberry Pi power bricks are not sufficient enough to power both the Pi and the Navio2 HAT.
+If you encounter this issue, try powering the Navio2 from a LiPo battery through the Power Module.

 In the example below we'll use arducopter but it could've been just as well arduplane or ardurover.
 Once the command is running, it will produce the output like this: